HSaleem352/Bootcamp-Project1/README.md

 age_covid_df = age_covid_df[age_covid_df['severity_of_covid_19_v2'].notna()]

 ```
+Mina:
+The following code would change the style of the graph to be in a pastel color.
+plt.style.use('seaborn-v0_8-pastel')

+In order for the saved graph to not be cut-off the following code is used.
+plt.savefig("Smoking_Output_Data/SmokingQ_Plot(6).png", bbox_inches="tight")

 Hamza:
 The following code was used to create the bar graphs with the count of the entries.
 This is known as a count plot.
 This is available in the seaborn library.